-In the by-and-by an engineering officer from the support cell made a visual inspection the length of the climb, and in his boredom and over-inflated vision of his self-worth posted an email addressing the matter (words to the effect):
+In the by and by an engineering officer from the support cell made a visual inspection of the climb’s length, and in his boredom and over-inflated vision of his self-worth posted an email addressing the matter (words to the effect):

 “Addressing the climbing contraption that is hanging from the ceiling of the Spine: that is an unsafe and unauthorized hazard that needs to be taken down immediately.
 The Unit Engineering Department was not consulted on the construction of the thing — the load capabilities are not known, thereby presenting the potential of collapse.”

 Mistake Number One: Because he did not know the party responsible for the construction of the climbing challenge he addressed his message to — UNIT ALL!